AdrianaPineda/iOSGOMobileSampleApp/README.md

 # iOSGOMobileSampleApp

 ## Requirements
-1. After creating the universal framework, add `FrameworkGOMobileSample.framework` in the Sample App project root
+1. After creating the universal framework, add `FrameworkGOMobileSample.framework` in the root of the Sample App project
 2. Run the app

 ## Known issues